ivop/pokeysynth/README.md

 ##### Channel Mode Messages

-* CC120 All Sound Off
+* CC120 All Sound Off (PokeySynth implementation also resets all controllers)
 * CC121 Reset All Controllers